akh4rf/Calculator/README.md

 Project Info:

-Originally intended to be a simple four-function calculator, this program can now handle additional operations, including factorial, square, and square root.
-More operations are on the way.
+Originally intended to be a simple four-function calculator, this program can now handle additional operations, including factorial, square, square root, trig functions, exponentials, and more.
+This calculator also supports PEMDAS and grouping with parentheses.
+More additions are on the way.

 Update Notes: